April 23, 2026

 Over the past few years, many teams have done the early work well.
 They ran pilots, tested guardrails, and built confidence around compliance and governance.
 What is still missing is the infrastructure required to make generated content usable at an enterprise scale.
 That is why AI can feel powerful in a demo and frustrating in production.

-And this challenge goes beyond technology.
+This challenge goes beyond technology.
 It comes down to how people, processes, and systems come together to move work forward.

 As Vishal frames it, this breakdown shows up in four structural gaps.

-Bottlenecks to enterprise-scale AI marketing
+Bottlenecks to Enterprise-Scale AI Marketing

 The limits of today’s generation-first approach show up in these gaps:

-Orchestration gap: AI speeds up the first draft, but campaigns still move through approvals, governance, localization, channel formatting, and coordination.
+• Orchestration gap: AI speeds up the first draft, but campaigns still move through approvals, governance, localization, channel formatting, and coordination.
 Marketing is a system of connected steps, and that system remains fragmented.

-Knowledge gap: Most tools can generate content.
-Very few generate from the full business context.
+• Knowledge gap: Most tools can generate content.
+Very few solutions generate from the full business context.
 Brand voice, product details, audience nuance, channel requirements, and regulatory constraints are often disconnected from the creation process.

-Quality evaluation gap: Quality is subjective, especially at scale.
+• Quality evaluation gap: Quality is subjective, especially at scale.
 Without shared standards and consistent review systems, maintaining quality across hundreds of assets becomes difficult.

-Insights gap: Performance data rarely feeds back into creation in a meaningful way.
+• Insights gap: Performance data rarely feeds back into creation in a meaningful way.
 Teams produce more content, but learning does not scale with it.

 Enterprise marketing now needs a system of execution that connects work across the full lifecycle.

-From theory to results: Marketing Orchestration Engine in practice
+From Theory to Results: Marketing Orchestration Engine In Practice

-Marketing orchestration only matters if it changes how the work gets done.
 When it is working, teams move faster without losing control.
-Campaigns come together across channels without constant rework.
-And performance starts to feed back into how the next campaign is built.
+Campaigns come together across channels without constant rework and performance starts to feed back into how the next campaign is built.
 This is what that looks like in practice:

 See the Marketing Orchestration Engine in action.